 Students in and around Little Elm were bused to Frisco or Denton High School through the mid-1960s.
 The class of 1974 was the first to graduate from Little Elm High School and the 1978 graduates were the first who had the opportunity to attend the Little Elm School System all 12 years.

 In 1979, an administration building was built on Lobo Lane in front of what is now known as Lakeside Middle School.
 A bus barn was constructed in 1983 near King Elementary, which is considered central Little Elm.
-In 1985 what is now known as the Colin Powell campus was built on Lobo Lane beside Lakeside Middle School.
+In 1985 what is now known as the Colin Powell campus was built as a middle school on Lobo Lane beside the "old Little Elm High School."
 Because of growth, the District expanded and renovated the “old Little Elm High School” in 1995 to accommodate more students.
 The District expanded the building several more times between 2001 and 2009.

 Zellars Elementary was opened in 1995 serving students until its transition to an administration building in 2014.
 D.H.
 Brent opened in 2000 and served as both an elementary and intermediate school.
 Two years later, Cesar Chavez Elementary School opened its doors in 2002.
 Hackberry Elementary opened the following year in 2003 and the current Little Elm High School opened in 2004 making way for the old high school to become Lakeside Middle School.
 Lakeview Elementary opened in 2005 and the District opened Oak Point Elementary in 2008 to serve the students in the far western portions of the District.
 In 2014 Prestwick STEM Academy opened as a K-8 school in The Colony serving students living in The Tribute and other students throughout the District.